buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/use-exec.d.md

 ## Key Points:

-    1. Location and Naming: Scripts are placed in the `<layer>/exec.d/` directory within a lunch layer and must be executable.
+    1. Location and Naming: Scripts are placed in the `<layer>/exec.d/` directory within a launch layer and must be executable.
 They can have any name.

     2. Script Behavior:
         * Environment Variables: Scripts can output environment variables in the form of key=value pairs.
 These variables are added to the application's runtime environment.